Blessing1-bit/digitaltransformations/README.md

 <h2>In-Scope</h2>
 The development of a new integrated system will perform a range of actions:

-- Workflow Automation: Automate the manual processes across sales and customer service departments to improve efficiency and reduce errors.
+- **Workflow Automation**: Automate the manual processes across sales and customer service departments to improve efficiency and reduce errors.
-- System Integration: Ensure seamless integration between the new system and other systems to eliminate data inconsistencies.
+- **System Integration**: Ensure seamless integration between the new system and other systems to eliminate data inconsistencies.
-- Mobile Access: Enable mobile access for On-Site Support teams to retrieve critical information remotely.
+- **Mobile Access**: Enable mobile access for On-Site Support teams to retrieve critical information remotely.
-- Employee Training and Data Migration: Train employees on the new system and migrating all relevant data from the legacy system to manage change effectively.
+- **Employee Training and Data Migration**: Train employees on the new system and migrating all relevant data from the legacy system to manage change effectively.
   <br />

 <h2>Stakeholer </h2>